knowit/hlf/cloud/README.md

   Used to build an image of the container which our API will run from.
 Docker will be called as neccessary from other scripts.

 * **[Packer][packer]**
-  Builds an image of a Virtual Machine based on specifications from _packer.json_.
+  Builds an image of a Virtual Machine based on specifications from `packer.json`.
   Packer is run with the command `python cloud.py build-packer`, which will (at the end of a long list) output an image ID.

 * **[Terraform][terraform]**
   Configures the virtual infrastructure needed, including starting a VM from the Packer-built image.
-  The Terraform's root folder is _environment/dev/_.
+  The Terraform's root folder is `environment/dev/`.
-  Update the `name` field in _environment/dev/main.tf_ to match the latest image ID.
+  Update the `name` field in `environment/dev/main.tf` to match the latest image ID.
   Terraform is run with the command `terraform apply`.

 * **[Google Cloud SDK][gcsdk]**
   Google's tool for connecting to GCP.

-### Docker environment variables
+### Download secrets

+**Docker environment variables**
 When building a server image with Packer, an `.env` file must be present.
 This file will be saved to the image during building, and is used by Docker Compose when starting a server container.

-First, this file must be downloaded to your project structure:
+**Project variables**
+Luckily for us there are some variables that must be set!
+As these are not shared between modules, and are not globally needed for e.g. `gcloud`, they are not stored as environment variables.

+To download the secrets, follow the steps below:

 1. Find the
     - project name